 Additionally, a person stopped for suspicion of driving under the influence who refuses to submit to testing may have his license and driving privileges suspended for six months.
 The driver must successfully complete a rehabilitation or therapy program to have the license and privileges reinstated.

-Upon a second DUI conviction in Vermont, a violator may be fined up to $1,500 or imprisoned for no more than two years, or both.
+A person with a second DUI/DWI conviction in Vermont, may be fined up to $1,500 or imprisoned for no more than two years, or both.
 The defendant also may be ordered to perform a minimum of 200 hours of community service.
 Sixty consecutive hours of the defendant's imprisonment must be served and cannot be suspended, deferred or served as a supervised sentence; however, credit for time served in a residential alcohol facility may be used as a credit against a prison sentence only if the program is successfully completed.

 There is no statutory limitation in Vermont on how far back a court may look to determine prior convictions.
 Therefore, any previous DUI violation in Vermont may be used by the court to enhance penalties.